microsoft/pxt-adafruit/docs/lessons/spinner/quiz.md

 # spinner quiz

-a spin the BBC micro:bit game with the input on shake #math #random #docs #shake
+a spin the BBC micro:bit game with the input on shake.

 ## Name